Frontside (band)

-Frontside is a Polish metalcore / deathcore band from Sosnowiec, Poland, formed by Astek and Demon in 1993.
-They compose and perform their songs in both English and Polish.
+Frontside is a Polish metalcore / deathcore band from Sosnowiec, Poland that Astek and Demon formed in 1993.
+They compose and perform their songs in English and Polish.

 History

-The band was formed in 1993 in Sosnowiec, Poland by Astek and Demon.
-Early Frontside productions were hardcore songs with influence from many other genres, such as hip-hop.
+Astek and Demon formed the band in 1993 in Sosnowiec, Poland.
+Early Frontside productions were hardcore songs with influence from other genres, such as hip-hop.
 Compositions often included rapping, samples and scratching.
-However, these musical experiments ended on Our Is Kingdom... in 2001; they were replaced by riffs akin to thrash and death metal and harsh vocals.
-In mid-2003, Auman from the Polish thrash metal band Totem joined as the new vocalist when Astek left, and Daron became the new guitarist after Simon left.
-Together, they changed the band's musical direction more toward death metal, with characteristic riffs and death growling.
-Along with those aspects, the band also incorporated clean vocals.
+These experiments ended on Our Is Kingdom... in 2001, replaced with riffs akin to thrash and death metal and harsh vocals.
+In mid-2003, Auman, from Polish thrash metal band Totem, joined as the new vocalist when Astek left, and Daron became the new guitarist after Simon left.
+They changed the band's direction toward death metal, with characteristic riffs and death growling.
+Along with those aspects, the band incorporated clean vocals.